 Make connections

-University is the perfect place to start networking when earning your MBA.
+The university is the perfect place to start networking while earning your MBA.
 In the business world, networking can propel your career forward.
 At uni, you can develop relationships with individuals who might be colleagues, employees, competitors, or even partners when you’re further along in your career.
 Making a good impression on them at university can set you up nicely for potential business opportunities further down the line.

 Make sure you understand terms and concepts

 With a Master’s degree, your lecturers would have expected you to have the necessary understanding to do your research and follow up on things you don’t understand.
-Whether this is done by asking them or doing your research you must do it.
+Whether this is done by asking them or conducting your own research, you must do it.
 Your lecturers will move on with the curriculum.
 They don’t have time to go back and repeat information.
 So they need you to get things the first time around and ask if you don’t understand before they move on.

 Also, remember that you’re not alone.
 You have a whole class of students that you can lean on, too.
-So, if there’s something you missed and just can’t seem to understand, ask a fellow student for help.
-This is a great way of building connections as well.
+If you’ve missed something or can’t seem to understand it, ask a fellow student for help.
+This is an excellent way of building connections as well.

 Final Thoughts